hmcts/probate-back-office/README.md

 ```bash
    ./ccdImports/conversionScripts/createAllXLS.sh $MY_IP:4104
 ```
+The xls generation adds a empty Banner tab for each case type, which will not load using the /import scrips.
+Remove this tab from any/all xls file before importing it

 ###### Import xls
 ```bash
    ./ccdImports/conversionScripts/importAllXLS.sh
 ```
-The xls generation adds a empty Banner tab, which will not load using the /import scrips.
-Remove this tab from any xls file before importing

 ##### 10) Start your local service